Things to do in Taipei

 Image credit: stefanie Lin (林奕青) via Google Maps

-The other Starbucks to check out will probably have less of a crowd and is easier to access.
-Located at Fulong Beach, this outlet has large windows that face the beach and open sea.
+For somewhere with less of a crowd and easier access, check out the Starbucks located at Fulong Beach.
+This outlet has large windows that face the beach and open sea.
 If you plan your trip for summer, you’ll even be able to catch sand sculptors building impressive structures right in front of you.

 Original prison wall from the Qing Dynasty.